Vincent_Price_in_House_on_Haunted_Hill

 Whaley House – San Diego, California

 Thought to be cursed from the beginning, the Whaley House was built in 1857 on the site of a public hanging.
-Yankee Jim Robinson, a local “pirate,” was hung for trying to steal a boat.
+Yankee Jim Robinson, a local “pirate,” was hanged for trying to steal a boat.
 Bad luck ensued for the poor Whaley family.

-“Historic Building Ghostly,” published in 1965, gives historical background into the house and its occupants – living and not.
-The last resident of the house, Lillian Whaley, closed off the second floor her last few years there.
+Historic Building Ghostly,” published in 1965, provides historical background on the house and its occupants—living and not.
+The last resident of the house, Lillian Whaley, closed off the second floor during her last few years there.
 When asked why, the old woman supposedly replied with, “I’m afraid to go there.”

 Along with haunting orbs and apparitions, the phantom smell of Cuban cigars and the wafting fragrance of a woman’s perfume are regular occurrences at the Whaley House.
 In the 1960s, the home even received distinction from the U.S. Commerce Department as “haunted.”